ABOUT BREAST CANCER

 - Increased Level of Unopposed Estrogen After Menopause

 - Use of Medication in High-Risk Groups

 WORKING WITH CANCER RESEARCH INSTITUTES ACROSS THE COUNTRY

-Cardiff University/ European Cancer Stem Cell Research InstituteThanks to the support of Breast Cancer Research Aid, scientists here at Cardiff University’s European Cancer Stem Cell Research Institute are able to carry out world-leading research which has the potential to revolutionise the way we tackle cancer.
-By improving our understanding of how and why different cancers grow and spread, we aim to develop new and effective therapies which will make a real difference to the lives of cancer patients - and your support will help us to get there faster.
+Cardiff University/ European Cancer Stem Cell Research InstituteWith the support of Breast Cancer Research Aid, researchers at Cardiff University’s European Cancer Stem Cell Research can carry out world-leading research which has the potential to revolutionise the way we tackle cancer.
+The study is intended to elaborate the understanding of cancer growth and spread with the development of therapies that have high efficacy and thus, will be able to make a difference in the lives of cancer patients.
+Your support will help us get there faster.

 THE INSTITUTE OF CANCER RESEARCH (ICR), LONDONThrough the support of Breast Cancer Research Aid, the Institute of Cancer Research has been able to make novel discoveries in the treatment of breast cancer.
 ICR focuses on uncovering cancer drugs and combination therapies through ongoing research.
 The research also intends to look into pathways of cancer development and ultimately what modifications lead to drug-resistance.
 Thus, guiding us toward better imaging modalities.
 With the help of Breast Cancer Research Aid, our researchers get better equipped with the latest technology and cutting-edge infrastructure.